The National Electricity Law sets out the key responsibilities of the Panel namely:

 The Panel conducts reviews:

-The AMPR examines the performance of the National Electricity Market (NEM) in terms of reliability, security and safety of the power system.
+The RASR examines the performance of the National Electricity Market (NEM) in terms of reliability and security of the power system.
+This report was previously named the Annual Market Performance Review (AMPR).

 The Panel has been conducting this review since 2006.
-The review considers the performance of the NEM’s wholesale generation and bulk transmission (i.e. interconnection) sectors.
-A summary of the reliability performance of local transmission and distribution networks is also provided in the report.
-Standards relating to distribution and transmission networks are set by jurisdictions.
+The review considers the reliability performance of the NEM’s generation and bulk transmission (i.e. interconnection), and the performance of the power system against the relevant technical standards.

 Reliability Standard and Settings Review